 During the one-year Master’s program in New Media and Digital Culture, you will delve into the many aspects of what it means to live in an age of new media.
 Guided by an international team of experienced scholars, you will assist with current research projects and learn to reflect critically on how present-day cultures are shaped by social media, data, games, internet activism, apps, data visualisations, mobile devices, algorithms, and participatory platforms.
-Read more about our teaching and research environment, including our teaching staff.

 The program explicitly sees new media as present-day manifestations of cultural, social, political, and economic developments that have known similar expressions in different media technologies at different times.
 This is different from other programs on new media, which often take a highly disciplinary approach taken from literature/film studies, or have scrapped all references to other fields of media research by focusing solely on the newness of new media.
 As such, the program has attracted staff with diverse backgrounds who draw on multidisciplinary perspectives from media studies, communication studies, cultural studies, game studies, philosophy, anthropology, art history, gender studies, and political science.